Cerebral amyloid angiopathy: Imaging

 Cerebral amyloid angiopathy can be presented with lobar intracerebral hemorrhage or microbleeds in the brain.
 The bleeding usually occurs on the surfaces of the brain in contrast with intracranial haemorrhage due to high blood pressure which occurs in deep locations of the brain such as basal ganglia and pons.
 In lobar intracerebral bleed, computed tomography (CT) scan would show hyperdense haemorrhage area and hypodense odema around the haemorrhagic site.

 MRI sequence of gradient echo and susceptibility weighted imaging (SWI) are useful in detecting microbleeds and deposition of iron on the brain cortex (cortical superficial siderosis).
 Other MRI indicators of CAA include white matter hyperintensities and cortical thinning.

 Management

 The aim in cerebral amyloid angiopathy is to treat the symptoms, as there is no current cure.
 Physical, occupational and/or speech therapy may be helpful in the management of this condition.

 History

-Gustav Oppenheim was the first to report vascular amyloid β deposits on the vasculature of the central nervous system in 1909.
+Gustav Oppenheim was the first to report amyloid deposits in the vasculature of the central nervous system in 1909.
 The first paper focusing solely on what would come to be known as CAA was published in 1938 by WZ Scholz.
 In 1979, H. Okazaki published a paper implicating CAA in certain cases of lobar intracerebral hemorrhage.
 The Boston Criteria for CAA originated in a 1995 paper from Harvard Medical School.